Frequently Asked Questions

 What is the guest policy?

 Students are permitted to have overnight guests over the age of 18 with their roommate's permission.
 Guests must be registered with the Resident Director of the building 24 hours prior to the guest's arrival to campus and must obtain an Overnight Guest Pass (from the RA or RD).
 Hosts are responsible for the behavior of their guests (whether staying overnight or not) and may be held judicially accountable if their guests violate college regulations.
 Overnight guests are limited to a stay of no more than 4 days per month, and no more than two guests during any one visit.
-Additional details can be found in the Housing Policy Guide.

-How do I access the internet in the residence halls?
+How do I access the Internet in the residence halls?

 Where do I do my laundry?